enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 }
 ```

-**NOTE:** When the package move into stable release there will be a solution to this so that we can create a cshtml-file in a folder outside the package but that does not force the creation of a custom theme.
-From Beta7 onwards it's possible to create the a shared view without having to create a Theme.
+**NOTE:** When the package move into stable release there will be a solution to this so that we can create a cshtml-file in a folder outside the package, but that does not force the creation of a custom theme.
+From Beta7 onwards it's possible to create a shared view without having to create a Theme.

-Add the following folder: `App_Plugins/NewsletterStudioExtensions/Views/Control`and put the `customhtml.cshtml` file in this folder.
-This will be used no matter what theme that is currently in use.
+Add the following folder: `App_Plugins/NewsletterStudioExtensions/Views/Control` and put the `customhtml.cshtml` file in this folder.
+This will be used no matter what theme is currently in use.
 To override the controls rendering for a given theme, see the instructions for how to work with [Themes](../concepts/themes.md).

 The new control icon should now appear in the toolbox in the backoffice.
 And you should be able to drag it into the content of the email.

 ![email-editor--with-toolbox](/media/guides/email-control/toolbox-with-control.png)

 ## Creating the backoffice experience
-The two html-files we just created is used to build the editor experience in the backoffice.
-The "view.html"-file is what will be visually rendered in the email when editing and "edit.html" is will be rendered inside the toolbox on the right hand side when the control is selected.
+The two html-files we just created are used to build the editor experience in the backoffice.
+The "view.html"-file is what will be visually rendered in the email when editing and "edit.html" is will be rendered inside the toolbox on the right-hand side when the control is selected.

 To create some more functionality we need to work on these views so that we can input and render data.
 Let's start with adding a controller for the edit-view.